Norann Zaghloul, Ph.D.

 My primary interest is in understanding the genetic underpinnings of type 2 diabetes and related metabolic disorders.
 My portfolios include projects in genetics and genomics of T2D which seek to identify genes and pathways contributing to T2D and its complications.
 I am also responsible for projects related to functional genomic modeling of T2D and metabolic disorders in model organisms, including mammalian and non-mammalian systems.

-I also serve as the program officer for the Accelerating Medicines Partnership for Type 2 Diabetes (AMP-T2D).
+I also serve as the Co-Chair and Program Officer for the Accelerating Medicines Partnership® program for Common Metabolic Diseases (AMP CMD).

 Diabetes Genetics & Genomics